samgo1/Soen341/README.md

 :rainbow:

 What I am doing right now: I am learning ruby on rails by following the getting started tutorial on their website.
 I intend to use this tutorial as the foundation for our app.
 Once I understand ruby on rails I will explain it to you and figure out what should be done and how it should be done.

+JAN 21th 2017

+Core features required:
+-Asking and answering questions
+-Voting on the answers
+-Accepting and rejecting answers